-Purchase one of the following two Crystalfontz cables to make the connection between the SCAB and the CFA635-TFE-KU:
+Two Crystalfontz cables are available to make the connection between the optional SCAB and the CFA635-TFE-KS:

+1. WR-EXT-Y15 SCAB Cable, 16-inch

-- Use the WR-EXT-Y15 18-inch cable if the SCAB is mounted some distance away from the CFA635-TFE-KU.
+This 16-pin cable allows the SCAB to be mounted some distance away from the CFA635.
 For instance, the SCAB could be mounted in a central location within the PC's case.
-The WR-EXT-Y15 would connect from this central location to the LCD module that is mounted in a drive bay.
-Then the connections to the fans and temperature sensors would only need to be run to the SCAB, not all the way to the front panel where the LCD module is mounted. - 2.
-Use the WR-EXT-Y19 3.5-inch cable when the SCAB is mounted close to the CFA635-TFE-KUas is the case when the SCAB is fastened directly to the LCD module's mounting bracket.
+The WR-EXT-Y15 could connect the SCAB from this central location to the CFA635-TFE-KS mounted in a drive bay.
+The connections to the fans and temperature sensors only need to be run to the SCAB, not all the way to the front panel where the LCD module is mounted.

+2. WR-EXT-Y19 SCAB Cable, 3.5-inch

+This shorter 16-pin cable can be used when the SCAB is mounted in close proximity to the CFA635, as is the case when the SCAB is fastened directly to the LCD module's mounting bracket.
+(See the figure above.)